prikhi/pencil/docs/source/reference/behaviours.rst

 Behaviour Reference
 ===================

-To help Stencil developers define how the content in shapes can be changed to be reflect shape's properties, Pencil provides the Behaviour concept.
-With behaviours, attributes or content of the target object can be changed based on Behaviour's input values.
+To help Stencil developers define how the content in shapes should be changed to be reflect a shape's properties, Pencil provides the Behaviour concept.
+With behaviours, attributes or content of the target object can be changed based on the Behaviour's input values.
 The target object can be an SVG object or an HTML object in the <Content> section of the shape.

 This document lists all supported behaviours in Pencil, each with XML syntax and examples.